 In 2021, we collected, retained, used, and disclosed PI about California Consumers as follows:

 Examples of PI

-Categories of Recipients with which PI is Shared, if Shared
+Categories of Recipients with which PI is Shared,

 This may include but is not limited to: name, driver’s license or state ID number, postal address, Internet Protocol address, Social Security number or national identification number and details, email address, or prior address.

 Business Purpose Disclosure: (1) Service Providers such as Internet listing services, analytics providers, operating system and platform providers, payment processors, fraud prevention and security providers, collection agencies, legal counsel, or external auditors; (2) public authorities / government bodies and (3) Third Parties as compelled or required by law.

 This may include, but is not limited to: rental application information including credit and/or criminal history, financial account information, resident names, contact information, payment card number, date of birth, emergency contact details, insurance policy information, or status as victim of domestic violence, assault, or stalking.

 Business Purpose Disclosure: (1) Service Providers such as Internet listing services, analytics providers, operating system and platform providers, collection agencies, financial institutions, legal counsel, and external auditors; (2) public authorities / government bodies; and (3) Third Parties as compelled or required by law.

 This may include, but is not limited to: date of birth, citizenship status, disability or medical condition, gender, marital status, military or veteran status.